SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

 My contention is this:

 ### Objectives
-**Ways that a masters thesis can be considered a success**
+Ways that a masters thesis can be considered a success

      1. It wins academic awards
      2. It is published in a journal
      3. It is cited by other academics
      4. It helps the writer get into a phD program (or other job)
      5. The writer spent a lot of time thinking about exactly what they want to think about

-a project to create a deliverable for a client.
-This culture of production

-were dealing with an academic culture that was prioritizing deliverables over learning.
-Instead of deliverables being in service to learning

-.
-The speaker dubbed this as adjacent to conversations of Jenny O'dell Productivity, Production.

 I argue that the thesis itself is a relic of productivity culture.
 Research must be built around a deliverable object.